openshift-kni/baremetal-deploy/features/performance/README.md

 - `ISOLATED_CPUS` - CPU's that you want to isolate from the system usage.
 - `NON_ISOLATED_CPUS` - CPU's that you want to reserve for OS system tasks.
 - `RESERVED_CPUS` - CPU's that you want to reserve for the system and does not use for containers workloads.
+- `HUGEPAGES_NUMBER` - Number of 1Gb hugepages to enable.
 - `MICROCODE_URL` - the location of the patched microcode_ctl RPM, as long as it is not part of RHCOS yet.
   Defaults to a RH internal URL.
 For deployments outside the RH network provide the RPM on a reachable host and update this URL.